News and Announcements

 Tee Time or Playing Partner Requests: How do I request an Early or Late Tee Time, or request a specific playing partner?

-New for 2026: Each time you register for a round, there will be an OPTIONAL question about preference for playing time and an OPTIONAL comment where you can put in other special requests such as playing partner.
+Each time you register for a round, there will be an OPTIONAL question for special requests such as early/late tee time or playing partner.
 Please request either an early/late tee time OR a specific playing partner, but not both at the same time (e.g. Please don't request to have both an early tee time and play with Tiger).
 We will prioritize playing time requests over playing partner requests.

 Thursday League